 - Facebook also sometimes falls back to the ‘small’ layout if you have too many broken images in your set (as Facebook’s broken image file is only 540×300).

-- Setting incorrect image sizes lets you upscale small images in the Facebook debugger, but it doesn’t look like this is respected in the share dialogue.
+- Setting incorrect image sizes lets you upscale small images in the Facebook debugger.
+But it doesn’t look like this is respected in the share dialogue.
 You cannot ‘downscale’ images so far as I can tell.
 There’s a “upscale=1” parameter in the version of the image which Facebook creates, which I suspect controls this.

 - Large images break!
 The maximum square image size appears to be in the region of 9200×9200.
-However, some images with unequal dimensions larger than this, but a lower total area (e.g., 10000×3000) work, as long as a 3:1 ratio or higher.
+However, some images with unequal dimensions larger than this, but a lower total area (e.g., 10000×3000) work.
+As long as a 3:1 ratio or higher.

 This suggests that the boundaries might be based, in part, on a maximum square area of ~95,000,000 pixels.

-- Facebook supports a really interesting feature which lets you build relationships between pages featuring partial/linked Open Graph information.
+- Facebook supports a really interesting feature that lets you build relationships between pages featuring partial/linked Open Graph information.
 This, theoretically, allows you to ‘inherit’ and/or place centralized og markup elsewhere, reducing page weight.
 This might be useful for mobile/responsive subdomains, and some internationalization/versioning scenarios, perhaps, if other platforms supported it.

 Some potential “hacks”?